rafay7855/insite/README.md

 - using Docker as core part of the developer toolchain, for testing and buillding
 - more advanced Docker usage for hosting
 - Docker Compose from scratch
-- microservice architecture from scratch
+- distributed architecture from scratch

 #### Practicing
 - Frontend skills